ember-learn/cli-guides/guides/writing-addons/documenting.md

 ## The README

-Every addon should have a `README.md` file describing why someone might want to use the addon, installation instructions, how to run tests, and contributing guidelines.
+Every addon should have a `README.md` file describing why someone might want to use the addon and how to install it.
 If your addon has a documentation site or demo apps, be sure to include links to them.

+## The CONTRIBUTING

+ Every new addon contains a `CONTRIBUTING.md` when generated with Ember CLI.
+This file should describe how to run the addon locally, how to run tests,  and contributing guidelines.

 ## Creating a documentation site